rapid7/le_node/README.md

  - **secure:** If truthy, uses a tls connection.
 Default: `false`.
  - **inactivityTimeout:** The time, in milliseconds, that inactivity should warrant closing the connection to the host until needed again.
 Defaults to 15 seconds.
+ - **disableTimeout**: Sets the socket timeout to 0.
+Should not be used with inactivityTimeout option.
  - **reconnectInitialDelay**: Initial wait time in milliseconds while reconnecting.
    Default: `1000
  - **reconnectMaxDelay**: Maximum wait time in milliseconds while reconnecting.